Index

 What are Service Levels?

-Basically, Service Levels are useful if you have multiple products that can be used for the same destination.
+Service Levels are useful if you have multiple products that can be used for the same destination.

 Important note: Service Levels are only applied if your entry product is included in one of your Service Levels.
+The service level name must be a minimum of 3 characters.

 Creating a Service Level